jaydanurwin/lit-minimal-starter/README.md

 It is designed to be as minimal as possible but still has the dependencies needed to serve and deploy successfully.

-The main branch is Javascript but if you prefer to use Typescript there is a branch ready to go for you
+The main branch is Javascript but if you prefer to use Typescript feel free to use [this template instead](https://github.com/jaydanurwin/lit-minimal-starter-ts)

 ## Instructions for use: